sleepyfox/world-of-workcraft/levels-and-gearing.md

 The good news is, this actually makes things pretty simple.
 There are many other things going on post- reaching level 60, covenants, soul-binds, conduits, legendaries, runecarving etc etc etc ...
 So just being able to ignore all this (at least in the beginning) makes the cognitive load on players much easier.

+Addendum: Korthia daily and Sanctum of Domination questline rewards are at the ilvl 200+ level, and upgradeable in a similar way to the Covenant questline gear rewards.
+This makes them the easiest way to bump your characters average item level quickly.